kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

-#Simple Script - Text & Buttons
+#Simple Script - Text

-For this basic example, we'll create a Text UI gameObject, and we'll add Button objects to change the text.
+For this basic example, we'll create a Text UI gameObject, later we'll add Button objects to change the text.

 **Create UI-Text GameObject in Unity**
 In The Unity Hierarchy Panel, add a UI-Text element.
 This should create 3 GameObjects: